Createdd/Writing/articles/NoteOnMotivation.md

 ## Conclusion

-To conclude a few things to stay motivated:
+To conclude, a few things to stay motivated:

-1.Be consistent
+1. Be consistent

-2.Stay true to yourself
+2. Stay true to yourself

-3.Create an environment that supports you
+3. Create an environment that supports you